-Adverse Events in Patients with HIT (with or without Thrombosis) The following safety information is based on all 568 patients treated with argatroban in Study 1 and Study 2.
+The following safety information is based on all 568 patients treated with argatroban in Study 1 and Study 2.
 The safety profile of the patients from these studies is compared with that of 193 historical controls in which the adverse events were collected retrospectively.
-Adverse events are separated into hemorrhagic and non-hemorrhagic 6.1 events.
+Adverse events are separated into hemorrhagic and non-hemorrhagic events.

-Major bleeding was defined as bleeding that was overt and associ-ated with a hemoglobin decrease greater than or equal to 2 g/dL, that led to a transfusion of greater than or equal to 2 units, or that was intracranial, retroperitoneal, or into a major prosthetic joint.
-Minor bleeding was overt bleeding that did not meet the criteria for major bleeding. bleeding
+Major bleeding was defined as bleeding that was overt and associated with a hemoglobin decrease ≥ 2 g/dL, that led to a transfusion of ≥ 2 units, or that was intracranial, retroperitoneal, or into a major prosthetic joint.
+Minor bleeding was overt bleeding that did not meet the criteria for major bleeding.